-There are many types of yeast, single-celled organisms rich in B vitamins (except B12), 16 amino acids (20 in total), and 14 minerals (more or less).
-Yeast, labeled nutritional yeast, is a good source of protein for vegetarians because over 50% of its weight is protein.
-Brewer's Yeast is grown on hops, a bitter herb associated with the brewing of beer.
+There are many types of yeast; single-celled organisms rich in B vitamins (except B12), 16 amino acids (20 in total), and approximately14 minerals.
+Yeast labeled nutritional yeast, is a good source of protein for vegetarians because more than 50% of its weight is protein.
+Brewer's Yeast is grown on hops; a bitter herb associated with the brewing of beer.

-As a rich source of B vitamins, Brewer's Yeast aids in metabolizing carbohydrates, proteins, and fats.
-Since the B vitamins are stress busters, the nervous system is supported.
-The effects of morning sickness, fatigue, gout, heart disorders, nervousness, and depression can be relieved.
-Additionally, Biotin, a B vitamin supplied by Brewer's Yeast, helps keep hair, skin, and nails healthy.
+As a rich source of B vitamins, brewer's yeast may aid in metabolizing carbohydrates, proteins, and fats.
+Since the B vitamins are stress busters, Brewer’s Yeast may support the nervous system.
+The effects of morning sickness, fatigue, gout, heart disorders, nervousness and depression may be relieved.
+Additionally, Biotin, a B vitamin supplied by brewer's yeast, may help keep hair, skin, and nails healthy.

-Brewer's Yeast also supplies Chromium.
-Chromium helps the body to metabolize carbohydrates, works with the body's natural insulin to lower blood sugar (regulate), is used to treat acne, lowers blood cholesterol levels, and aids weight loss.
-Chromium is absorbed best when combined with Brewer's Yeast.
+Brewer's yeast also provides chromium.
+Chromium may help the body to metabolize carbohydrates and may work with the body's natural insulin to lower blood sugar, and may help treat acne, lower blood cholesterol levels, and aid weight loss.
+Chromium is absorbed best when combined with brewer's yeast.

 Guidelines and Cautions

 Brewer's yeast can be dissolved in water or juice.
 Four tablespoons per day is a recommended dose.
 However, to avoid gas, begin using 1 tablespoon daily and gradually work up to the recommended amount.